 Under the "Regulations on Administration of Development of Urban Property", a property developer must file for record of its establishment to the property development authority in the location of the registration authority within 30 days after receiving its business license.
-The property development authority shall assess the qualification classification of the property developer, which is filing for record by considering its assets, professional personnel and development and operation records.
+The property development authority shall assess the qualification classification of the property development and personnel and development and operation records.
 A property development enterprise shall only engage in property development projects in compliance with its approved qualification.